CsarNarciso/Chat-Web/README.md

 - Maven.
 - Git.

-Why I migrate the project?
+Why I migrated the project?
 -
   I found the main structure in trouble due to lack of scalability for microservices architecture.